Home / Brigit Review 2026: Is This Cash Advance App Right for You?

 Brigit has also responded to most cases, but responses vary in clarity and resolution.

-Trustpilot
+Trustpilot Reviews

-Screenshot of Brigit on Trustpilot
+Brigit Trustpilot profile

 On Trustpilot, Brigit currently has a 4.5 rating.